matrix-profile-foundation/matrixprofile/README.rst

 ---------
 Citations
 ---------
-All proper acknowledgements for works of others may be found in our `citaiton documentation <http://matrixprofile.docs.matrixprofile.org/citations.html>`_.
+All proper acknowledgements for works of others may be found in our `citation documentation <http://matrixprofile.docs.matrixprofile.org/citations.html>`_.